South Texas Plains Region Week of May 29, 2024

 Braunig

 GOOD.
 Water stained, 88 degrees.
+Fishing patterns are holding steady.
 Redfish are fair off the bank and boat fishing shrimp, crawfish and shad trolling is slow.
 Catfish are being caught around rock and reed lines with cheese bait and cut shad bass are still being caught in the reeds.
 Report by Harry Lamb, Alamo Texas Fishing.

 Calaveras

 GOOD.
 Water slightly stained, 90 degrees.
-Redfish are on good being caught off the bank with shrimp, crawfish and being caught trolling on dark plastics and spoons.
+Fishing patterns remain consistent.
+Redfish are on good off the bank with shrimp, crawfish and being caught trolling on dark plastics and spoons.
 Channel catfish are being caught on rock lines.
 Blue catfish are being caught out on the lake on rock piles and drop offs using cut bait bass are slow.
 Report by Harry Lamb, Alamo Texas Fishing.

 Choke Canyon

 GOOD.
-Water stained; 82 degrees; 29.01 feet below pool.
-Bass are good on shad colored moving baits in the morning on shallow flats.
-As the day progresses a Texas rig and Carolina rig on main lake points is producing.
+Water stained; 85 degrees; 29.14 feet below pool.
+Bass morning bite is really good on shad patterned spinnerbaits or crankbaits.
+Then as the sun rises switch to Texas rigs on main lake points.
 Report by Evan Coleman, Big Bassin Fishing.
-Bass are good in shallow water using crankbaits, or spinnerbaits.
-Catfish are good on cut bait or stink bait in 10-15 feet of water.
-Crappie are good in 20-25 feet of water on minnows or grubs.
+Bass are good in shallow water out to 10 feet using flukes and soft plastic worms, shad colored crankbaits.
+A little bit of topwater action.
+Catfish are good on cut bait or stink bait in 20 feet of water.
+Crappie are good in brush piles in 20-25 feet of water on minnows or grubs.
 Report by Scott Springer, Fish Choke Canyon Lake.

 Corpus Christi Lake

 FAIR.
-70 degrees; 9.70 feet below pool.
-Lake levels continue to be low.
+70 degrees; 10.01 feet below pool.
+Lake levels continue to be drop.
 Catfish are good on wind blown shorelines with nightcrawlers and cheese bait.
 Drum are good on wind blown shorelines on nightcrawlers.
 Alligator gar are good on cut carp in the river channel.
 Crappie are slow.
 Largemouth bass are slow.
 Report provided by Captain Damian Hubbs, Top Gun Outfitters.

 Falcon